javsubs91/gofile-downloader/README.md

 # Requirements
 ```
 conda install python="3.10"
-pip install -r requirements.txt
+pip install -r ./gofile-downloader/requirements.txt
 ```
-**NOTICED:** This script is only running on Python version 3.1 0
+**NOTICED:** This script is only running on Python version 3.10
 ___
 # Usage
 ```